-1.5 million reported deaths 10 million reported cases

-Standard treatment is a 6-month course of multiple antibiotics 1.
+1.5 million reported deaths 10 million reported cases Standard treatment is a 6-month course of multiple antibiotics > WHO, Global tuberculosis report, 202 Figure 2.
+Worldwide effects of TB Methods and Results 1.
 Design primers to create DNA fragments, which are segments of DNA sequenced from existing plasmids.
 The plasmids we used were a backbone which is a plasmid already containing GFP, a promoter region, mScarlet fluorescent protein.
 We then amplified fragments using PCR (Polymerase Chain Reaction).

-2. Treat PCR products with the DpnI enzyme, and run gel electrophoresis to check the size of the products.
+Figure 3.
+Polymerase Chain Reaction Steps and Process 2.
+Treat PCR products with the DpnI enzyme, and run gel electrophoresis to check the size of the products.
 Extract and purify the DNA bands.

-3. Perform HiFi assembly and transform the plasmid into E. coli.
+Figure 4.
+Gel of mScarlet and promoter PCR products, arrows indicate bands Figure 5.
+Gel of backbone PCR product, arrows indicate bands 3.
+Perform HiFi assembly and transform the plasmid into E. coli.